Hung I-Hsiang: Biography

-Hung I-Hsiang internal arts training program included xingyiquan, baguazhang and Wu (Hao)-style taijiquan, Shaolin kung fu, and qigong.
-He suggests that students learn Shaolin kung fu when they are very young, progress to xingyiquan to learn how to develop internal power, and then progress to baguazhang and taijiquan to learn how to refine the power.
+Hung I-Hsiang internal arts training program included xingyiquan, baguazhang and taijiquan, Shaolin kung fu, and qigong.
+He suggests that students learn Shaolin kung fu when they are very young, progress to xingyiquan to learn how to develop internal power, and then progress to baguazhang and tai chi to learn how to refine the power.
 This is also the teaching sequence used by Hung's teacher, Chang Chun-Feng.
 Hung believed that in practicing the xingyiquan five elements as an introduction to the internal martial arts, the student can clearly understand the way the body should be trained to move in the internal styles.
-If the student starts out in taijiquan, it is very difficult to develop and understand internal power.
+If the student starts out in tai chi, it is very difficult to develop and understand internal power.

 Many of Hung's students dominated the full-contact tournaments in Taiwan.
 One student, Weng Hsien-ming, won the Taiwan full contact championships three years in a row.
+Although he was thin and short, but won through his clever use of internal martial art skills.
 Another, Huang Hsi-I, also usually won his all-Taiwan full contact tournaments with knock-outs.